dinesh15052003/DAC-A2-Regression/README.md

 The dataset used is the [50_Startups](https://www.kaggle.com/fernandobordi/50startups) from (Kaggle).

-If the task is a regression task, then explain the target variable and give brief statistics.
+The task is a regression task.

 **Target Variable: Profit**
 <br>